chiarabuono/Assignment1_Cogar/docs/source/component_diagram.rst

 The 3D Mapping subsystem allows the robot to create a map the surrounding environment and determine its localization using information from its sensors.
 The map built enables the trajectory control component to function correctly, allowing the robot to autonomously plan and adapt its route in response to newly detected obstacles or debris.
 Once the environment is fully explored, the system notify the human supervisor and awaits further instructions.

-.. #TODO: implement integration test about the successfull receive of the ended mission

 The 3D Mapping subsystem is strictly linked to the Environment evaluation subsystem.
 Specifically:

 - The Map_Builder component provides the spatial map.
 - The Localization component provides the robot's real-time position inside the given map.

 These interfaces are highly important since once a critical structure is found by the Environment subsystem, it can be uploaded into the map, allowing the future operator to have a broader vision of the environment conditions.

-.. # TODO: integration testing about Autonomous navigation: the robot adjusts its route based on newly detected obstacles, debris, or structural changes.
-It gives information to the trajectory control block

 Sensor inputs are external to the system scope and are provided via ROS bag files.
 These include: